VanessaTsang888/your-diet-goals-web-app/README.md

 ## Getting started

-- `git clone` the repository
+- `git clone` # clone down the repository from GitHub.
-- Navigate to the directory
+- Navigate to the directory or project on your local drive.
-- Run `npm i` to install node modules
+- Run `npm i` # to install node modules.
-- `npm run dev` to start the development server to run app locally.
-Open browser and in the URL type: http://localhost:5173/
+- `npm run dev` # to start the development server and run app locally.
+- Open a browser window and click on the URL: `http://localhost:5173/` that appears in your terminal.
+- `npm run build` # to build the app for deployment and go live.

 ## Structure